-As there are no municipal residential drinking water sources and the vulnerability scores for SGRAs and HVAs are less than 8, there are no significant drinking water threats in Warwick (Table 4.48).
-Tables 4.3 and 4.4 can be used in combination with Maps 4.108 and 4.109 to determine where chemical, pathogen, and DNAPL threats can be moderate and low risks in HVAs and SGRAs in Warwick.
-In addition, Appendix A (Tables 17 and 18) can be used to determine the types of activities that would be deemed drinking water threats in HVAs and SGRAs.
-There are no known conditions or issues in the municipality (Table 4.49).
+As there are no municipal residential drinking water sources and the vulnerability scores for HVAs are less than 8, there are no significant drinking water threats in Warwick (Table 4.48).
+Tables 4.3 can be used in combination with Map 4.WW.HVA to determine where chemical, pathogen, and DNAPL threats can be moderate and low risks in HVAs in Warwick There are no known conditions or issues in the municipality (Table 4.49).